JunpengZha/JunpengZha.github.io/index.md

 - **Junpeng Zha**, Xinyu Feng, and Lei Qiao.
 Modular Verification of SPARCv8 Code. *16th Asian Symposium on Programming Languages and Systems* (**APLAS’18**), Wellington, New Zealand, pages 245-263, December 2018. ([copy](./public_html/SPARC/paper_28.pdf)) ([more](sparcv8.html) informations about SPARCv8)

 ### Here is a reading [list](reading-list.html)

+### Possible Research Works in My PhD

+- Let the CASCompCert supports more [optimizations for concurrent program](optimization-concurrent-prog.html) ?